wavai-technology/aloochat/SECURITY.md

 ## Thanks

-Thank you for keeping Chatwoot and our users safe. 🙇
+Thank you for keeping AlooChat and our users safe. 🙇